-X If you have been using the Moses Display (click on Moses Display), before reading this text place a fist size rock on the lectern.
+> If you have been using the Moses Display (see Year A - Moses Display), before reading this text place a big, but still moveable rock on the lectern.
 Then read the text.
-Finally, place the rock on the edge of the display to recall Moses’ burial in an unmarked grave at the edge of the wilderness.
+Afterwards, place the rock on the edge of the display to recall Moses’ burial in an unmarked grave at the edge of the wilderness.

-X Pray for all kinds of leaders, remembering to include leaders in children’s groups – elected government officials, lay and ordained church leaders, class officers, team captains, patrol leaders, etc.
+> Pray for all kinds of leaders – elected government officials, lay and ordained church leaders, class officers, team captains, patrol leaders, etc. Remember to include leaders in children’s groups.

 1. Note that this psalm is credited to Moses and invite worshipers to imagine Moses praying it as he looks out over the Promised Land before he dies.
 Then invite an elderly man forward to read the psalm.

 2. Since this a psalm that speaks to God who is Lord of all generations, have it read by readers of at least two generations.
 A white haired reader could be paired with an older elementary school reader with each reading alternate verses.
 The older reader goes first and reads verses 5 and 6 as one reading.